discordjs/guide/guide/popular-topics/audit-logs.md

 The following examples will explore a straightforward case for some auditLog types.
 Some basic error handling is performed, but these code segments are by no means foolproof and are meant to teach you how fetching audit logs work.
 You will most likely need to expand on the examples based on your own goals for a rigorous system.

 ## Who deleted a message?
-Let us dive right into it with probably the most common use of audit logs, understanding who deleted any given message in a discord server.
+Let us dive right into it with probably the most common use of audit logs, understanding who deleted any given message in a Discord server.

 ::: warning
-At the time of writing, discord does not emit an audit log if the person who deleted the message is a bot deleting a single message or is the author of the message itself.
+At the time of writing, Discord does not emit an audit log if the person who deleted the message is a bot deleting a single message or is the author of the message itself.
 :::

 For now, we will look only at the `messageDelete` event.
 Let us start with defining a basic trial code for this task.